newman8r/tribevibe/README.md

 - Emoji Reactions to messages
 - 'more messages below' indicator for new messages when scrolled up
 - user list

-## Future Features
-- AI integration
+- Make multiple AI agents, assign them to channels
-- custom avatars
-- message search
-- admin panel
-- Create multiple events, each with their own channels and user access
+- Create multiple vector knowledge bases for each ai agent
-- User roles (admin, moderator, user)
-- typing indicators
+- add chat histories to vector knowledge bases
-- link previews
+- Admin panel